josh146/josh146.github.io/content/recipes/challah.md

 ### Dough

 1. Mix yeast, 130ml of warm water, eggs, egg yolks, salt, sugar, and oil in a bowl of a stand mixer.
-Using the dough hook, beat on medium-low until mixture is combined.
+  Using the dough hook, beat on medium-low until mixture is combined[ref]I have tried making this with a tanzhong of 30g flour and 120g whole milk; simply reduce the water in the main recipe to about 50g.
+This works well, but the difference in the bread was too minimal for me to recognize, so I often leave this out.[/ref].

 2. Add the flour on medium speed and mix until combined and the dough comes together.
 Continue mixing until the dough is smooth and shiny.
 It should be tacky to touch but not sticky, about 5-8 minutes.